raw-labs/csv-and-postgres-api/README.md

+# WARNING: This repository uses deprecated features.
+Please refer to [this page](https://app.raw-labs.com/home/) for the latest examples.

 # CSV and RDMBS to API

 This example illustrates how to create a REST API to read and serve data from both a CSV file and a database.